Because of its deep connections with the brain, music is intrinsically meaningful to the human race.

 Before you will become a “mentsch” – an upstanding adult!

 I hope to share more of these clips from the convention with you soon.
-After participating In the Cantors’ convention, I do believe that this work deserves a wider audience.
-Perhaps a documentary showcasing the cantors’ art based on the European Cantors Convention would be a worthy endeavour.
+After participating In the Cantors’ convention, I believe this work deserves a broader audience.
+Perhaps a documentary showcasing the cantors’ art based on the European Cantors Convention would be worthwhile.
 Would this be of interest to you?